-- In the last year, INPUT has conducted a number of studies that deal both directly and indirectly with issues affecting office automation and the "office of the future."
-Exhibit I-I lists pertinent INPUT reports published as multiclient studies or as parts of subscription programs (i.e., the Planning Service for Computer and Communications Users and the Market Analysis Service for the Information Services Industry). - In addition, INPUT has also completed a variety of related custom consulting assignments for several clients. - INPUT's recent report entitled Managing the Integration of Office Automation, made the following critical distinctions: - Office automation is defined as the application of a set of products and services to improve existing, paper-based office systems and procedures. - Office of the future will be used to describe the application of new products and services that will cause fundamental changes in existing office systems and procedures. - Managing the Integration of Office Automation concentrates on the management of office automation as a necessary step toward the "office of the future."
-It focuses on tactics rather than strategies or effects.
+- In the past two years, INPUT has conducted a number of studies that deal both directly and indirectly with issues affecting office automation and the "office of the future."
+Exhibit I-I lists pertinent INPUT reports published as multiclient studies or as parts of subscription programs. - In addition, INPUT has completed a variety of related custom consulting assignments for clients. - INPUT's recent report entitled, Managing the Integration of Office Automation, made the following critical distinctions: - Office automation is defined as the application of a set of products and services to improve existing, paper-based office systems and procedures. - Office of the future will be used to describe the application of new products and services that will cause fundamental changes in existing office systems and procedures. - Managing the Integration of Office Automation concentrates on the management ment of office automation as a necessary step toward the "office of the future."
+It focuses on tactics rather than strategies or effects. - This report will address the following topics: